Leveraging the Resources of the World’s Biggest Traders

 COT Signals is your discretionary commodity trading strategy provider for 35 domestic futures markets.
 We provide the setup, the entry signal, and the protective stop price.
 You determine when to take profits.

 The COT Signals methodology tracks the largest commercial traders via the Commodity Futures Trading Commission’s Commitment of Traders weekly report.
-The proprietary insights gathered from our analysis of this information is provided to you in a worksheet you can use to manage your own commodity trades.
+The proprietary insights gathered from our analysis of this information is provided to you in a worksheet you can use to manage your own commodity, forex and commodity-based ETF trades.

 Seasonal COT Signals focuses on trades lasting less than 30 days with a strong focus on risk control.
 You’ll get a preview with the expected risk, profit, and holding period of every seasonal trade Andy expects to place.
 You’ll then be updated nightly with any changes to the protective stop order as well as when it is time to exit the trade.

-Weekly COT Signals uses many of the same factors as the daily analysis but provides longer timeframes (3 to 5 weeks) with fewer trades.
+Weekly COT Signals uses many of the same factors as the daily analysis but provides longer timeframes (three to five weeks) with fewer trades.
 Because the conflict between commercial and speculative traders is larger, the swings are larger.
 The size of the weekly swings also makes them adaptable to commodity- based ETFs like GLD & USO.

 Daily COT Signals is the most sensitive product and typically holds trades for just 3 to 5 days.
 The nightly email examines turning points and reversals from the commercial traders’ anticipated direction and attempts to profit from failed speculative trends as the market returns to its value area.
 Protective stop losses are placed at the market’s recent extreme price.